Natural Options to Reverse Parkinsons Symptoms

 Parkinsons Recovery

-Ayurvedics as a Treatment for Parkinson’s Symptoms
+Ayurvedics as a Parkinsons Treatment

 I am french (29 years old) and have problems related to my nervous system, similar to essential tremor but with minor symptoms.
 I have tremors only sometimes and little ones, but I am scared that it will get worse in the future.
+In am interested in Ayurvedics as a Parkinsons treatment.

-I am following an ayurvedic treatment with Doctor Joshi who has clinic in Nagpur (maybe you know) and I think it is good.
+I am following an Ayurvedic treatment with Doctor Joshi who has clinic in Nagpur (maybe you know) and I think it is good.
 I saw on the internet about Doctor Paneri in Gujarat in India who claims to have great results with neurological problems.

 My question is simple.
 What you think about his approach.
 Is it serious?